 Why do I have to pre-pay for a Scarf Dinner?

 As a social enterprise, we have myriad operating costs, including paying wages to our trainees and our small, dedicated team.
 We also pay our partner restaurants for confirmed catering numbers, which must be provided in advance.

-Scarf Dinners are a unique experience which involve lots of people – Scarf trainees, mentors and staff; our partner restaurants and their chefs; and you guys, our awesome customers.
-Having a set amount of pre-booked, pre-paid seats means each Scarf Dinner is patronised by the right amount of people to ensure that:
+Scarf Dinners are a unique experience which involve lots of people – Scarf trainees, mentors and staff; our partner restaurants and their chefs; and you, our wonderful customers.
+Having a set amount of pre-booked, pre-paid seats ensures that:

 (1) Scarf trainees get industry-relevant learning experience in a busy restaurant,